By: Debra Kabalkin on September 25th, 2025

 Make open enrollment a success

 Open enrollment is a vital part of your broader HR strategy.
-It's a chance to check in with employees, assess their satisfaction with their Total Rewards, and look for opportunities to improve engagement.
+It's an opportunity to check in with employees, assess their satisfaction with their Total Rewards, and identify areas for improvement in engagement.

-Looking for some help with compensation strategy and employee experience?
+Seeking assistance with your open enrollment?
 Book a call with a Helios HR consultant and let's talk about how our expertise can benefit you.